Amiodarone and ACLS

-Amiodarone is considered a class III antiarrhythmic agent and is used for various types tachyarrhythmias.
-Because of its associated toxicity and serious side-effects it should be used cautiously and care should be taken to ensure that cumulative doses are not exceeded.
+Amiodarone is a class III antiarrhythmic agent and is used for the treatment of various types of tachyarrhythmias.
+Because of the toxicity and serious side-effects of amiodarone, use it cautiously and do not exceed the cumulative total of 2.2 grams in 24 hours.

 Indications for ACLS